 - Configure Azure Databricks to use custom DNS.

-- Configure inbound network security group (NSG) rules to allow traffic to additional ports like H2O Flow, or outbound NSG rules to specify egress traffic.
+- Configure network security group (NSG) rules to specify egress traffic restrictions.

-- Deploy Azure Databricks workspaces in your existing Azure Virtual Network.
+- Deploy Azure Databricks clusters in your existing Azure Virtual Network.

-Deploying Azure Databricks to your own VNet also lets you take advantage of smaller CIDR ranges (/16-/20 for the virtual network, /18-/22 for the subnets).
+Deploying Azure Databricks to your own VNet also lets you take advantage of flexible CIDR ranges (anywhere between /16-/24 for the virtual network, and between /18-/26 for the subnets).

 The ability to deploy Azure Databricks to your own VNet is a preview feature and requires enrollment.
-To enroll, Azure Databricks must whitelist your subscription.
-Please work directly with your account team or send the following details to email@example.com:
+To enroll, the Azure Databricks team must whitelist your subscription.
+To get your subscription whitelisted, reach out to your assigned Microsoft Cloud Solution Architect (CSA) or Data Solution Architect (DSA) and provide them with the following details:

 - Subscription ID

-- Description of why and how you plan to use the feature
+- Description of why you want to deploy Azure Databricks to your own VNet and how you plan to use the feature

-You will be contacted and provided with detailed deployment instructions and assistance.
+Once the subscription is whitelisted, you will be provided with detailed instructions and assistance.

 To deploy Azure Databricks in your own Azure Virtual Network, you do the following: